Updated: August 28th, 2022

-On eBay, Steven Adler’s three-piece 1988 Tama Rockstar drum kit is for sale.
+On eBay, Steven Adler’s three-piece 1988 Tama Rockstar drum kit was for sale in 2019.
 This ultra-rare piece of rock memorabilia is identified as being in pristine condition, comes with the original heads, and is listed for $125,000.
 His soultone set consists of the following pieces:

 - 19″ Extreme Ride

 - 16″ Custom Crash